syslabcom/collective.lead/collective/lead/README.txt

     >>> db.session.query(TableOne).all()
     []

-Since the mapped classes are also available as attributes, we can also write that last query as:
+Since the mapped classes are available as attributes, we can also write that last query as:

     >>> db.TableOne.query.all()
     []

+**Note**: It's always safest to access a mapped class via the database utility.
+On access, the utility guarantees that the tables and mappers have been set up and that a transaction is active for the current thread.
+If you simply use the class (e.g. ``TableOne.query.all()`` or ``obj = TableOne()``), the setup for the current thread may not be in place.

 The connection is also available, in case you want to build SQL statements yourself.
+The connection supplied here actually participates in the session's transaction context.

     >>> db.connection.execute("SELECT * FROM table1")
     <sqlalchemy.engine.base.ResultProxy object at ...>

 Managing transactions
 ---------------------

-When it is first requested, a new transaction will be begun.
+When it is first requested, a new transaction is begun.
 This transaction is joined to a Zope transaction, and will commit or roll back as appropriate when the request ends.
 Or, in other words, it should work -- more or less -- as you'd expect.
 You should not need to worry about transactions (neither Zope nor SQL ones).

-    >>> object1 = TableOne()
+    >>> object1 = db.TableOne()
     >>> object1.column = "column"
     >>> db.session.save(object1)